 To me, Cinque Terre is a place to experience if you've already visited the other cities on this list, or are here to soak up a seaside vacation.
 Here are a few stand-alone highlights that pull so many people to this very pretty portion of Italy.

 Italy has a few spots we love for coastlines, but Cinque Terre is definitely one.
 You can charter out boats for the day to take you to different beaches, plus you really can't beat the idea of jumping off the rocky outcrops into the glittering Ligurian Sea.

 For our foodies out there, famous Italy basil is grown in this area of Italy, plus you'll get some of the best seafood of your life.

 You'll find a few colorfully painted villages stacked high on the mountains in this area of Italy.
 Cinque Terre actually means five lands, so the idea of hopping over to experience these little suburbs has got to be on your itinerary.
 If you love the idea of wandering along quiet neighborhoods strung up with laundry and covered in bloom bougainvillea, this spot is for you.

 You can take a train between the villages, or even hike them if you'd rather trek them.
 You can see all five cities in a day, so you get to see a lot.

-Did you get all of that?
 Maybe your best approach is to spend a semester living in Europe, and plan to spend a couple of vacation days (or more) exploring Italy.
-Click the button below to learn what it's like to take a semester abroad in Lithuania, Ukraine, Poland and other ILP countries!
+Click the button below to learn what it's like to take a semester abroad in Europe (or other parts of the world)!